 - Injuries sustained are also analyzed to the extent to determine if they are consistent with the available evidence

 What Does a Typical Accident Reconstruction Report Include?

-In this case, the accident reconstructionist took dozens of photographs, and did a variety of calculations involving speed, time and distance analysis.
-Things such as the grade of the slope the bicyclist was traveling on, the drag factor of the pick up truck, and speed of both parties was used as part of a calculation to determine both the physical distance and length of time that the pick up truck driver would have had a clear line of sight of the bicyclist.
+In this case, the accident reconstructionist took dozens of photographs and did a variety of calculations involving speed, time, and distance analysis.
+Things such as the grade of the slope the bicyclist was traveling on, the drag factor of the pickup truck, and the speed of both parties was used as part of a calculation to determine both the physical distance and length of time that the pickup truck driver would have had a clear line of sight of the bicyclist.